elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/about.md

 ## Getting started

-The three required component to build a form are
+The three required components to build a form are:

 - `useForm()` hook to declare a new form
 - `<Form />` component that will wrap your form and create a context for it